SpeedOfMagic/Cpp-algorithms/README.md

 # C++ algorithms
 This repository contains various algorithms, which I wrote.
-You may use it as you like.
+You may use algorithms as you like.